Culture, Civilizations and Leadership

 - Visit a school on the outskirts of Shanghai to see a gym class and observe a teacher in the classroom.

 - Ask questions about education, teaching approaches, and priorities as well as to better understand how an NGO operates and addresses the challenges of migrant children in Shanghai.

 Extend the Classroom

-During each residency, you are encouraged to explore and try things on your own to broaden your perspective and provide further examples illustrating the concepts discussed in class.
-For example, you may visit a local market, negotiate over the price of fruit, and discuss the vendor's supply chain and business model.
-Or visit a local restaurant and take an adventuresome approach to the menu—taste the traditional foods and interact with local patrons.
+During each residency, you are encouraged to explore and be adventurous to broaden your perspective and provide further examples illustrating the concepts discussed in class.
+For example, you may visit a local market, negotiate the price of fruits or vegetables, and discuss the vendor's supply chain and business model.
+Or you may visit a local restaurant and take an adventuresome approach to the menu—taste the traditional foods and interact with local patrons.
 In some regions, getting from point A to point B is a challenge in itself when you must overcome language barriers with a taxi driver.
 You're encouraged to record your experiences and reactions in a journal, or within the class discussion board for debate.